HackYourFuture-CPH/node.js/deployment.md

 ## Setup automatic deployment

-Lets set our new app so that everytime we push code to master, that code is deployed to our website.
+Lets set our new app so that everytime we push code to main, that code is deployed to our website.

 - Choose Github for deployment method

 ![step 3](assets/deploy-step-3.PNG)

-- Choose the `master` branch on your `meal-sharing` repo and click `Enable Automatic Deploys`
+- Choose the `main` branch on your `meal-sharing` repo and click `Enable Automatic Deploys`

 ![step 4](assets/deploy-step-4.PNG)